Dayton International Airport: Amenities

-Restaurants include MVP Bar and Grill, 12th Fairway Bar and Grill, Dunkin Donuts (Opening Fall/Winter of 2021), The Great American Bagel Bakery, and Max & Erma's.
+Restaurants include MVP Bar and Grill, 12th Fairway Bar and Grill, Dunkin' Donuts, The Great American Bagel Bakery, and Max & Erma's.
 Several convenience shops and news stands are also located within the airport.

 There were two Starbucks locations in the terminal, but they closed due to COVID-19 and will not reopen.
 The Heritage Booksellers has also closed and been converted to a temporary seating area pending new construction at the airport.

 The airport has several Fuel Rod charging stations along with a new Cash to Card machine to pay for checked luggage at airline ticket counters.